-The ordinary niacinamide serum is completely scentless as it fragrance-free which is literally a good one as fragrance can contribute to irritation especially to individuals with sensitive skin.
+The Ordinary niacinamide serum is completely scentless as it is fragrance-free which is literally a good thing, as fragrance can contribute to irritation especially to individuals with sensitive skin.

-The ordinary niacinamide 10% and zinc 1% serum comes in 2 sizes, which are 30ml and 60ml.
+The Ordinary niacinamide serum comes in 2 sizes, which are 30ml and 60ml.

 The 30ml size can last for a month, while the 60ml can last for 2 months.
 A little goes along way.

-My Review On The Ordinary Niacinamide 10% Zinc 1% Serum.
+My Honest Review On The Ordinary Niacinamide 10% + Zinc 1% Serum.

 Ever since I purchased and used this serum, it has won a special place in my heart.
-Like I mentioned above the main intent of buying the ordinary niacinamide serum is to help reduce excessive oil, calm down redness, treat blemishes and of course improve my skin tone.
+Like I mentioned above, the main intent of buying The Ordinary niacinamide serum is to help reduce excess oil, calm down redness, treat blemishes and of course improve my skin tone.

 I have an oily (acne-prone) and sensitive skin and for that fact, I have been battling with oiliness and redness.

 Some times I break out.
 Although, I do control my breakouts with retinol serum which has been very helpful, but I decided to include niacinamide into my routine to muscle it up.